JakeWnuk/ptt/docs/USAGE.md

 masks to limit the swap positions from prior applications.

 ### Passphrases
-The `passphrase` module generates passphrases by combining words from a wordlist.
+The `passphrase` module generates passphrases by reforming sentences.
-The `-w` flag can be used to specify the number of words to use in the passphrase.
-The `-tf` flag is optional and can be used to specify a file containing separators to use between words.
 The syntax is as follows:
 ```
-ptt -f <input-file> -t passphrase -w <word-count> -tf <separator-file>
+ptt -f <input-file> -t passphrase -w <word-count>
 ```

-The passphrases are generated randomly by selecting words and separators from the input.
-If no separator file is provided, no separators will be used.
-The default word count is 0.
-The number of passphrases generated is equal to the number of lines in the input file *including* duplicates.
-This means that the item count is also used to determine the number of passphrases generated.
+The `passphrase` mode will generate new passphrases from the input by reformatting the sentences into new passphrases.
+The number of words to use in the passphrase is specified by the `-w` flag.
+The output will be the new passphrases generated from the input with the specified word count.

 ## Misc Creation Guide